 - Will clouds emerge as economically important topologies for technical users?

-- How will technical markets adopt multicore processors and coprocessors such as GPUs, MICs, and FPGAs?
+- How will technical markets adopt new processors and coprocessors such as GPUs, Phi, and FPGAs?

 - What are the trends in important emerging markets such as China, Russia, India, Korea, Singapore, and Brazil?

-ACCELEWARE LTD., ALLINEA SOFTWARE LIMITED, Advanced Micro Devices, Inc., Amazon.com, Inc., Atos S.A., Autodesk, Inc., Blue Arc, Cisco Systems, Inc., Clustercorp, Cray Inc., DataDirect Networks, Inc., Dell Inc., Deutsche Telekom AG, EMC Corporation, ET International, Inc., Emcien, Inc., Eurotech S.p.A., Fujitsu Limited, HP Inc., Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, Intel Corporation, Lenovo Group Limited, LexisNexis Group, Liquid Cool, Lockheed Martin Corporation, Mellanox Technologies, Ltd., Micron Technology, Inc., Microsoft Corporation, Mitrionics AB, Myricom Incorporated, NEC Corporation, NVIDIA Corporation, NetApp, Inc., Northrop Grumman Corporation, PENGUIN COMPUTING INC, Pervasive Software Inc., Rogue Wave Software, Inc., SAP AG, SAS Institute Inc., SPANSION INC., Silicon Graphics International Corp., Super Micro Computer Inc., T-Platforms, Tech-X Corporation, Teratec, UNIVA CORP, Unisys Corporation, VMware, Inc., Virident Systems, Inc., Wipro Limited, Xilinx, Inc., Xyratex Ltd.
+ACCELEWARE LTD., ALLINEA SOFTWARE LIMITED, ARM, Advanced Micro Devices, Inc., Amazon.com, Inc., Atos S.A., Autodesk, Inc., Bull S.A., Cisco Systems, Inc., Clustercorp, Cray Inc., D-Wave Systems Inc., DataDirect Networks, Inc., Dawning/Sugon, Dell Inc., Deutsche Telekom AG, EMC Corporation, Emcien, Inc., Eurotech S.p.A., Facebook, Inc., Fujitsu Limited, Hewlett Packard Enterprise, Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, Inspur Worldwide Services Ltd ., Intel Corporation, Lenovo Group Limited., LexisNexis Group, Lockheed Martin Corporation, Mellanox Technologies, Ltd., Microsoft Corporation, Mitrionics AB, NALLATECH LTD, NEC Corporation, NVIDIA Corporation, NetApp, Inc., Northrop Grumman Corporation, PGI INTERNATIONAL, LTD., Rescale, Inc., Rogue Wave Software, Inc., SAS Institute Inc., SPANSION INC., ScaleMP, Inc., Silicon Graphics International Corp., Super Micro Computer, Inc., T-Platforms, TOTALVIEW TECHNOLOGIES, INC., Tech-X Corporation, Teratec, UNIVA CORP, Unisys Corporation, VISUAL NUMERICS, INC., VMware, Inc., Virident Systems, Inc., Wipro Limited, Xilinx, Inc.

 Program Vice President, High-Performance Computing